Industrial Pretreatment

 Industrial wastewater can potentially pose a threat to the health of sewer system or treatment plant workers.
 One example would be if an industry discharged wastewater that generated toxic fumes.

-PWD administers two Industrial Pretreatment Programs, one in Westbrook and one in Portland, to ensure that the treatment plants in these communities aren’t harmed by wastewater coming from industrial customers.
+PWD administers two Industrial Pretreatment Programs to ensure that the treatment plants in these communities aren’t harmed and the environment is protected from wastewater coming from industrial customers.

 Contact Industrial Pretreatment